Couples Therapy

 The Deeper Work

-Most couples arrive hoping their partner will change.
-The deeper work – and the more lasting one – is each person honestly confronting their own role in the dynamic.
 What am I doing that keeps this going?
 What am I afraid to look at?
 What would I have to feel if I stopped focusing on what my partner is doing wrong?

 That kind of self-confrontation is uncomfortable.
 It’s also what actually moves things.
 Anxiety drives most of the patterns that bring couples in – the anxious pursuit, the anxious withdrawal, the over-functioning, the shutting down.
 Learning to manage your own anxiety rather than regulating it through your partner is one of the most significant shifts that can happen in this work.
-When both people are doing that, the relationship changes – not because you’ve learned to communicate better, but because you’ve both become someone your partner can actually reach.

 How I Work

-I’m a licensed clinical psychologist and AASECT certified sex therapist in San Diego specializing in couples therapy, sexual intimacy and midlife relationship issues.
 That means I’m trained to hold the full picture – emotional, relational, and sexual – without pathologizing any of it or tiptoeing around the parts that feel uncomfortable to say out loud.

-I’m not a therapist who just listens.
-I’m direct and active in session – I’ll name what I’m noticing, and I won’t let you spend the hour relitigating last Tuesday without connecting it to something larger, because that doesn’t move things forward.
 At the same time, I know when to slow down and just be in it with you.
 This isn’t about me having all the answers.
 It’s about creating a space where you can actually hear each other, and sometimes say the things that haven’t been said.

 I’ve done my own work.
 I practice what I believe about growth, intimacy, and what it actually takes to show up honestly in a relationship.
 That informs how I sit with couples in a way that purely theoretical training doesn’t.

-We’ve tried therapy before and it didn’t help- why would this be different?
++We’ve tried therapy before and it didn’t help- why would this be different?

-Can couples therapy help if things aren’t that bad yet?
++Can couples therapy help if things aren’t “that bad” yet?

-What’s the difference between a couples therapist and a certified sex therapist?
++What’s the difference between a couples therapist and a certified sex therapist?

-We want tools and practical strategies – is that part of this?
++We want tools and practical strategies – is that part of this?

 Yes, and they matter.
 But the couples who get the most out of this work are usually the ones willing to go a layer deeper – to understand why the pattern keeps happening in the first place.
 Both are part of how I work.

-Do you offer couples therapy online?
++Do you offer couples therapy online?
 Yes.
 All sessions are conducted via telehealth on Zoom.
 I work with couples in California, Florida, Idaho, and Vermont.

 Ready to Talk?